pulsejet/nextcloud-oidc-login/README.md

 'overwriteprotocol' => 'https',
 ```

+**Note:**
-**Note:** If necessary, restart Nextcloud to clear the APCu cache for the config file.
+- If necessary, restart Nextcloud to clear the APCu cache for the config file.

-**Note:** You can use the above `Mapper` method to map any arbitrary user attribute in Keycloak to output with standard userdata, allowing use of arbitrary fields for `id`, etc.
+- You can use the above `Mapper` method to map any arbitrary user attribute in Keycloak to output with standard userdata, allowing use of arbitrary fields for `id`, etc.